helviojunior/turbosearch/README.md

-  -R, --restore             restore a previous aborted/crashed session -I, --ignore              ignore an existing restore file (don't wait 10 seconds) --proxy [target proxy]    target proxy URL (ex: http://127.0.0.1:8080) -v, --verbose             Shows more options (-h -v).
-Prints commands and outputs. (default: quiet) --full-log                Print full requested URLs (default: no) --no-forward-location     Disable forward to Location response address (default: no) --ignore-result [filter]  ignore resuts by result code or/and size (ex1: 302 or ex2: 302:172 or ex3: 405,302:172 )
+  -R, --restore             restore a previous aborted/crashed session -I, --ignore              ignore an existing restore file (don't wait 10 seconds) --proxy [target proxy]    target proxy URL (ex: http://127.0.0.1:8080) --deep                    Deep Search: Look for URLs inside of HTML results -v, --verbose             Shows more options (-h -v).
+Prints commands and outputs. (default: quiet) --full-log                Print full requested URLs (default: no) --no-forward-location     Disable forward to Location response address (default: no) --ignore-result [filter]  ignore resuts by result code or/and size (ex1: 302 or ex2: 302:172 or ex3: 405,302:172 ) --find [text to find]     Text to find in content or header (comma-separated values)

 Word List Options:
   --md5-search              Search for a MD5 Hash version of each word (default: no)